You likely understand the importance of content marketing and how it varies from traditional marketing channels.

 Competitive Insights – understanding what your competition is doing is important.
 You need to know where you fit into the competitive mix to determine how to compete best.

 Goals – to determine your strategy, we need to know what we’re trying to accomplish.
 Are you hoping to drive brand awareness, build customer loyalty, drive e-commerce revenue, or something else entirely?
 Understanding your business goals is key to your strategic plan.

 Understanding who your audience is, what they need, what content you have available today, what the competition is up to, and what you’re trying to achieve is the foundation for your program.

 The next step in the process is the actual content creation itself.
-Content creation is also is a multi-step process.
-Before content creation can begin, you need to have the strategy in place.
+Content creation is also a multi-step process.
+Before content creation, you need to have the strategy in place.
 You need to determine who will be responsible for each step of the process and who will provide approvals.